Skip to main content

 When to choose this approach

-• You are connecting MCP host applications.
-The recommended MCP path requires enabling the Glean OAuth Authorization Server to streamline setup.
+• You are connecting MCP host applications to Glean’s remote MCP server.
+This is the recommended authentication path for MCP and requires enabling the Glean OAuth Authorization Server.

-• You want faster setup without coordinating with your IdP team.
+• You want faster setup without coordinating with your IdP team for new integrations.

 What Glean does and does not do